magetron/COMP0002/Arduino-Project/README.md

 Tools Used: Arduino UNO, Processing Java

 ## Description
 This Project is a game that combines the idea of Flappy Bird and the Pong Game.
 The objective of this game is to control a holder that bounces a ball through obstacles without colliding with the leftmost side of the game canvas.
-Arduino UNO is used to retriefve light intensity, button press, and temperature information such that the environment in the game will change accordingly.
+Arduino UNO is used to retrieve light intensity, button press, and temperature information such that the environment in the game will change accordingly.
 Processing IDE is used in Java mode on PC to run the game itself while communicating with Arduino UNO board.

 ## How to Use